Get Free Sample

 As Japanese companies were excluded by the USDA, they started independent research using starch, carboxy methyl cellulose (CMC), acrylic acid, polyvinyl alcohol (PVA) and isobutylene maleic anhydride (IMA).

-In the 1970s, SAP was used commercially for the first time -for disposable hygienic products (not for soil amendment applications as originally intended).
+In the 1970s, powder that absorbs water was used commercially for the first time -for disposable hygienic products (not for soil amendment applications as originally intended).

 SAP was first used in Europe in a baby diaper in 1982.
 Shortly thereafter, UniCharm introduced super absorbent baby diapers in Japan.

-Over the years, technology has progressed so that there is little if any starch-grafted super absorbent polymer used in disposable hygienic products.
+Over the years, technology has progressed so that there is little if any starch-grafted moisture adsorbing polymers used in disposable hygienic products.
 These super absorbents typically are cross-linked acrylic homo-polymers (usually Sodium neutralized).

 Super absorbents used in soil amendments applications tend to be cross-linked acrylic-acrylamide co-polymers (usually Potassium neutralized).